Unsub Extender: a Python-based web application for visualizing Unsub data: Introduction

 The top publishers continue to increase their share of scholarly output. \citet{Oligopoly} report that over 50\% of all journal articles published in 2013 and indexed by the Web of Science database were published by only five companies: Elsevier, Wiley, Springer Nature, Taylor \& Francis, and SAGE.
+This is consistent with a wider analysis of WoS article content from 2014-2018, which shows these five companies responsible for 55\% of article output \citep{DataDescriptor}.
 This consolidation is a result of the creation of new journals each year and the ever expanding acquisitions of existing journals by these publishers \citep{Oligopoly, Exclusion}. \citet{Shu_IsItSuchBigDeal} used economic theory to explain publishers' motivation to launch new journals each year, noting ``academic publishers increase sales volume and profits by selling additional journals with no use or little use at the maximum price libraries are willing to pay."
 Indeed, \citet{Exclusion} looked at journal publishers as monopolies with an eye toward antitrust law, concluding ``substantive antitrust issues" were present with Big Deal bundling.